-In spring 2010, many incidents of sexual abuse emerged that happened in pedagogical institutions, and ever since the issue has been a matter of political and pedagogical debate.
-Against this background, the Federal Ministry of Education and Research (BMBF) set up a research priority focusing on “Sexual violence in pedagogical contexts ”.
+In spring 2010, many incidents of sexual abuse that had happened in pedagogical institutions came to light, and ever since the issue has been a matter of political and pedagogical debate.
+Against this background, the Federal Ministry of Education and Research (BMBF) set up a research priority focusing on “sexual violence in pedagogical contexts”.
 The IRiK project received funding from this programme.

 This is evident from:

 - the expansion of all-day school models, where learning groups are expected to cope with teaching and learning demands and older and younger students working together,